It is a subset of a broader category of epithelial tumors known as carcinomas.

 Most breast cancers are adenocarcinomas.
 They begin in the glands of the breasts, where milk is produced.

 This is the tube that carries food from the mouth to the stomach.
 Adenocarcinoma usually begins in the mucous glands that line the lower part of the esophagus.

 Cancer that forms in the epithelial cells of the esophagus is known as adenocarcinoma.
 This is the most common type of esophageal cancer.

 Adenocarcinoma constitutes approximately 40% of lung cancers.

 It is most often found on the outside of the lungs and grows more slowly than other types of lung cancer.

 In general, this type of cancer is obtained if the person is an active or passive smoker or used to be.

-About 85% of exocrine pancreatic cancer tumors are caused by adenocarcinoma and it represents the most common type.
+About 85% of exocrine pancreatic cancer tumors are caused by adenocarcinoma, representing the most common type.
 These tumors begin in the ducts of this organ.

 Adenocarcinoma usually begins in the cells that make these fluids.

-Cancer that forms in the prostate gland is generally an adenocarcinoma, which accounts for 99 percent of all prostate cancers.
+Cancer that forms in the prostate gland is generally an adenocarcinoma, accounting for 99 percent of all prostate cancers.